Richer Convolutional Features for Edge Detection: Richer Convolutional Features (RCF)

-The novel network proposed by us is shown in \figref{fig:netArchitecture}.
-Compared with VGG16, our modifications can be described as following: \begin{itemize} \item We cut all the fully connected layers and the \textit{pool5} layer.
-On the one side, we remove the fully connected layers due to the fact that they do not align with our design of fully convolutional network.
-On the other hand, adding \textit{pool5} layer will increase the stride by two times, and it's harmful for edge localization. \item Each \textit{conv} layer in VGG16 is connected to a \textit{conv} layer with kernel size $1 \times 1$ and channel depth 21.
-And the resulting layers in each stage are accumulated using an \textit{eltwise} layer to attain hybrid features. \item An $1 \times 1-1$ \textit{conv} layer follows each \textit{eltwise} layer.
-Then, a \textit{deconv} layer is used to up-sample this feature map. \item A \textit{cross-entropy loss} / \textit{sigmoid} layer is connected to the up-sampling layer in each stage. \item All the up-sampling layers are concatenated.
+The novel network introduced by us is shown in \figref{fig:netArchitecture}.
+Compared with VGG16, our modifications can be summarized as following: \begin{itemize} \item We cut all the fully connected layers and the \textit{pool5} layer.
+On the one side, we remove the fully connected layers to have a fully convolutional network for an image-to-image prediction.
+On the other hand, adding \textit{pool5} layer will increase the stride by two times, which usually leads to degeneration of edge localization. \item Each \textit{conv} layer in VGG16 is connected to a \textit{conv} layer with kernel size $1 \times 1$ and channel depth 21.
+And the resulting feature maps in each stage are accumulated using an \textit{eltwise} layer to attain hybrid features. \item An $1 \times 1-1$ \textit{conv} layer follows each \textit{eltwise} layer.
+Then, a \textit{deconv} layer is used to up-sample this feature map. \item A \textit{cross-entropy loss}/\textit{sigmoid} layer is connected to the up-sampling layer in each stage. \item All the up-sampling layers are concatenated.
 Then an $1 \times 1$ \textit{conv} layer is used to fuse feature maps from each stage.
-At last, a \textit{cross-entropy loss} / \textit{sigmoid} layer is followed to get the fusion loss / output. \end{itemize} Hence, we combine hierarchical features from all the \textit{conv} layers into a holistic framework, in which all of the parameters are learned automatically.
-Since receptive field sizes of \textit{conv} layers in VGG16 are different from each other, our network can learn multiscale, including low-level and object-level, information that is helpful to edge detection.
-We show the intermediate results from each stage in \figref{fig:inter_results}.
-From top to bottom, the edge response becomes coarser while obtaining strong response at the larger object or object part boundaries.
-It is consistent with our expectation, in which \textit{conv} layers will learn to detect the larger objects with the receptive field size increasing.
-Since our RCF model combines all the accessible \textit{conv} layers to employ richer features, it is expected to achieve a boost in accuracy.
+At last, a \textit{cross-entropy loss}/\textit{sigmoid} layer is followed to get the fusion loss/output. \end{itemize} In RCF, features from all \textit{conv} layers are well-encapsulated into a final representation in a holistic manner which is amenable to training by back-propagation.
+As receptive field sizes of \textit{conv} layers in VGG16 are different from each other, RCF endows a better mechanism than existing ones to learn multiscale information coming from all levels of convolutional features which we believe are all pertinent for edge detection.
+In RCF, high-level features are coarser and can obtain strong response at the larger object or object part boundaries as illustrated in \figref{fig:motivation} while features from lower-part of CNNs are still beneficial in providing complementary fine details.